Types Of DUIs In Georgia

 - 4th Offense

-With each subsequent conviction, the penalties increase.
+With each subsequent conviction, the penalties increase, but we also represent people with multiple DUIs on their record.
 Also, DUI convictions stay on your driving record for the rest of your life.
 You should be aware that DUI convictions can lead to license suspension or revocation and/or limited driving permits, increasing high fines and court costs, DUI education or substance abuse treatment with associated costs, ignition interlock devices, jail time, and probation.

 When DUI Becomes a Felony